Best native plants for Southern gardens

 Native Trees for Southern Gardens

 These trees are all native to the South and look amazing in high-profile places like front yards and visible gardens.
-Most of these native trees flower, too!
+Many of these native trees flower, too!

 Native Vines for Southern Gardens

-All these plants thrive in southern gardens!
-Every one of these plants is also a perennial, meaning they will come back year after year looking better than ever.
+All these plants have thrived in Southeastern North America for thousands of years—they are ready to thrive in your garden.
+Each of these plants is also a perennial, meaning they will return year after year looking better than ever.

-Every one of these plants is easy to grow.
+Native plants are the easiest to grow, especially compared to non-native.
 After their first year being established, each of these flowers will come back year after year and require nothing fancy to keep going besides rain.
 Planting native plants ensures our gardens look amazing and our water bills stay low.
 You don’t have to have a botany degree to have a garden!
 Plant these easy natives and enjoy a gorgeous yard all year long—and spend 2400% LESS TIME than if you were doing lawn care.

 Here are recommendations for buying native seeds and plants online in the south:

-Sometimes, you just want to flip through beautiful photos on glossy pages, right?
+Sometimes, you just want to flip through beautiful photos on glossy pages.
 Here are some of our favorites:

 #image_title